cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 On this usage, <code>{{action "foo"}}</code> is a helper and as such, tries to do its work as soon as the template is rendered.
-If the current context doesn't have a function named `foo` it will fail right away, unlike _element's space_ usage where it will fail in runtime when that event is fired.
+If the current context doesn't have a function named `foo` it will fail right away, unlike _element's space_ usage where it will fail in runtime when that event is fired and, oh surprise, there is no action named <code>foo</code>!!

 It still surprises me how many refactor bugs this simple feature has caught for me.
 {% endraw %}